gndpwnd/CARS_sim_2_ollama/demos/12-LLM_SIM_GPS_Message_Stream/tmp_ollama_service.sh.md

 then also as part of startup and shutdown, i want to have the ssh jump all the way from my local machine from the gpu, and forward port 11435 on the gpu to 11434 on my local machine

+these are the commands i normally use:

+Terminal #2

+ssh nelsg10@vegaln1.erau.edu

+ssh nelsg10@gpu02
+OLLAMA_HOST=127.0.0.1:11435 ollama serve &
+ps aux | grep ollama
+kill <PID>

+Terminal #3

+ssh -L 11434:127.0.0.1:11435 -J nelsg10@vegaln1.erau.edu nelsg10@gpu02
+OLLAMA_HOST=127.0.0.1:11435 ollama list
+OLLAMA_HOST=127.0.0.1:11435 ollama run llama3.3:70b-instruct-q5_K_M

+I would like to be able to manage multiple models. is there a way to, when running status check, see the model runners and classify each model by a number, like the first model is [1] and the second is [2], then if running --stop [1], it will stop the first model. this way numbers can change, but if --stop [x] is run right after a status check, you should have numbers that line up and correspond to the model accurately, i would like a list during status like:

+[1] gemma2:2b

+[2] llama3:8b

+etc... but then when i run --stop by itself, it will stop everything